idlepixel/IDLCoachMarksView/README.md

 * Cleaned up and modernised code (debatable)
 * Improved delegate notification
 * Ability to delay the transition to the next coach mark using the delegate (useful for scrolling before display)
+* Cutout can have a border and/or an outer glow

 # WSCoachMarksView